 As a vendor-neutral event, PAWGOV’s core program is booked exclusively with enterprise practitioners, thought leaders and adopters, with no predictive analytics software vendors speaking or co-presenting.
 If you represent an analytics software vendor, or a vendor of a software solution designed to support the development or deployment of analytics, regardless of whether the solution itself generates the analytical model or analytical component to be deployed, you are not eligible to submit the speaker proposal form below.
 As an alternative, you are encouraged to consider PAWGOV sponsor presentations and other sponsorship opportunities, and to suggest your clients submit a proposal to speak (point them to this web page).

-Speaker Benefits – What You Get:
+Speaker and Panelist Benefits – What You Get:

 - Widen your reputation as an expert in predictive analytics

 - Strengthen your agency’s reputation as a leader in predictive analytics

 - Gain exposure to consumers of predictive analytics

 - Receive free registration to attend the Predictive Analytics World for Government two-day conference (pre- and post-conference workshops are not included)